On the Drive:

-When analyzing handle speed in an indoor rowing tank, the curve is quite smoothed out since we are using the water as resistance force by pulling through it.
-This is unlike the actual boat situation where we anchor onto the water and the actual blade translation path as seen from above relative to the boat is roughly two intersecting parabolic curves resulting from the water passing first tip to tail and then reversing relative to the blade face because of variations of lift and drag generated forces.
+When analyzing handle speed in an indoor rowing tank, the curve is quite-smoothed out since we are using the water as resistance force by pulling through it.
+This is unlike the actual boat situation where we anchor the oar into the water.
+There, the blade translation path as seen from above relative to the boat is roughly two intersecting parabolic curves resulting from the water passing first: Tip to tail and then reversing relative to the blade face because of variations of lift and drag generated forces.
 In either case of boat or tank graphically the slope of the curve shows acceleration, with acceleration being rate of change (rise over run) of oar angular velocity.

-During the drive, as it applies to the larger sweep racing shell the mechanical advantage differential between the bow and stroke seat is diminished.
-The goal for the athletes and the coach is to find synergism in the crew in terms of how force is applied during the drive.
-Different ways of rigging by sequential grouping of ports or starboards can also help in an attempt to balance the side-to-side difference in force.
-Synergism is necessary in all crew boats, except for the pair where unresolved forces try to spin the pair around a central point and we are forced to compensate with unequal leverage and force between the bow and the stroke.
+During the drive, as it applies to the larger sweep racing shell, the mechanical advantage differential between the bow and stroke seat is diminished.
+The goal for the athletes and the coach is to find synergism in the crew regarding how force is applied during the drive.
+Different ways of rigging by a sequential grouping of ports or starboards can also help in an attempt to balance the side-to-side difference in force.
+Synergism is necessary for all crew boats, except for the pair where unresolved forces try to spin the pair around a central point of the boat.
+In a “pair” we are forced to compensate with unequal leverage and force between the bow and the stroke.

-To maximize boat velocity, during the Drive phase, in a sculling boat it is important to be aware of unequal force application due to the inherent “cross over” of the hands.
-Having the hands too far apart in the horizontal plane and/or the vertical plane can cause unequal application of force.
-Nesting ones hands at the “cross over point” can mitigate this issue.
-With equal force application on the Drive phase the goal for all members of a sculling boat should follow the same convention: “Right hand leads into the body and left hand, leads away, the left hand is rigged slightly higher then the right hand”.
+To maximize boat velocity, during the Drive phase, in a sculling boat it is important to be aware of unequal force application due to the inherent “crossover” of the hands.
+Having the hands too far apart in the horizontal plane and/or the vertical plane can cause the unequal application of force.
+Nesting one’s hands at the “crossover point,” can mitigate this issue.
+With equal force application on the Drive phase, the goal for all members of a sculling boat should follow the same convention: “Right-hand leads into the body and left-hand, leads away, the left hand is rigged slightly higher than the right hand.”

 - It is important that one master synergism in a single before attempting a double or quad.
-Many people drop their port (right) hand at the Catch and at the Finish because it is the lower hand and is harder to release cleanly.
-This causes a shorter stroke on the port side, and could result in the boat turning to port.
-In addition the Catch and Finish length should be the same on both the port and starboard side because that will also cause the boat to turn.
-When rowing a single it is easy to watch your stern wake to see if this is occurring.
-If you are in sync from side-to-side you will not see your stern wiggling back and forth.
+Many people drop their port (right) hand at the Catch and the Finish because it is the lower hand and is harder to release cleanly.
+These two issues cause a shorter stroke on the port side and could result in the boat turning to port.
+Also, the Catch and Finish length should be the same on both the port and starboard side because that will also cause the boat to turn.
+When rowing a single, it is easy to watch your stern wake to see if this is occurring.
+If you are in sync from side-to-side, you will not see your stern wiggling back and forth.

 - There are two basic styles: Simultaneous and Sequential.
-Athletes that learn to sweep first tend to be more Sequential in their style then athletes that learn to scull first who tend to be more Simultaneous. if possible it is best to boat your crew boats with either one style or another.
+Athletes who learn to sweep first tend to be more “Sequential,” while athletes who learn to scull first who tend to be more ‘Simultaneous” in there style.
+If possible, it is best to boat your crew boats with either one style or another.
 (Click to Enlarge the Following Pictures)

-- When force measurement data is taken in a boat it is important to understand that all individuals are connected.
-As an example: A problem that might be seen as the stroke’s Force Curve being to steep might be caused by something the bow person is doing incorrectly like rushing the catch and not being in time with the stroke.
-The more people in the boat the more potential interaction.
+- When force measurement data is taken in a boat, it is important to understand that all individuals are connected.
+As an example: A problem that might be seen is the stroke’s Force Curve is irregular might be caused by something the bow person is doing incorrectly like rushing the catch and not being in time with the stroke.
+The more people in the boat, the more potential interaction.

 Force Measurement Data As Displayed In The Rowing Tank

-When possible force measurement data can be more easily collected in an indoor rowing tank and then projected instantaneously so that corrections can be made at the exact place in the stroke where an error occurs.
-Note: It is preferential to use athlete-powered tanks so as to get a closer simulation as to how the force is applied in a boat and eliminate external power input that would distort the data.
-We have found that by taking steering, wind, wakes, and the effect of athletes interaction out of play provides less distortion of data and better feedback from each athlete’s true force curve.
+When possible, force measurement data can be more easily collected in an indoor rowing tank and then projected instantaneously monitor so that corrections can be made at the exact place in the stroke where an error occurs.
+Note: It is preferential to use athlete-powered tanks to get a closer simulation as to how the force is applied in a boat and eliminate external power input that would distort the data.
+We have found that by taking steering, wind, wakes, and the effect of athletes interaction out of play provides less distortion of data and better feedback from each athlete’s “true” force curve.